 In the final part of the paper, we study the relationship between regional social connectedness and sub-national goods trade.
 We use rail-freight flows between regions in the European Union as our measure of trade flows.
 This analysis allows us to examine the determinants of the border effect, the empirical regularity that, conditional on the distance between two regions, trade is much larger between regions of same country (see McCallum, 1995; Anderson and Van Wincoop, 2003; Chen, 2004).
 Consistent with existing estimates of the border effect, we find that, all else equal, trade within countries is seven to nine times as large as trade between countries.
 This is true despite the fact that the European Union is a common market with few formal barriers to cross-country trade.
-When we control for the social connections between regions, the estimated border effect drops by between 65% and 80% across various specifications.
+When we control for the social connections between regions, the estimated border effect drops by between 75% and 90% across various specifications.
 This suggests that much of the effect of borders on trade may be the result of the fact that social connections fall at borders.

 The rest of the paper is organized as follows.
 Section 1 presents our new measure of international social connectedness and explores its determinants.
-Section 2 describes the relationship between international trade flows and social connectedness, focusing on heterogeneities across products and countries.
-In Section 3, we present results using our product-specific measures of social connectedness and explore patterns in regional trade within Europe.
+Section 2 describes the relationship between international trade flows and social connectedness.
+Section 3 studies the mechanism through which social connectedness influences trade patterns, focusing on heterogeneities across products and countries.
+In Section 4, we present results using our product-specific measures of social connectedness and explore patterns in regional trade within Europe.